socialplanning/repopencore/README.txt

 That monkeypatch of the built-in __import__ seems to break Zope's own munging of sys.path which results in ImportErrors all over the place.

-Currently theming (with Deliverance) and inheritence of the project context from the proper URL paths are not in place. need to write some middleware to do the url dispatch and the management of the X-Openplans-* headers. so you'll have to visit /tasks for all tasktracker-related activity and /oc for all opencore-related activity (so your site will be at /oc/openplans/) but if you configure everything correctly the functional integration will actually Just Work.
+Currently theming (with Deliverance) is not in place, but otherwise the integration will actually Just Work as long as you've configured everything correctly per the example INI; make sure you use the provided composite app factory to dispatch to tasktracker in the right circumstances with the X-Openplans-Project header and other contextual information set.

 Remember that you will need to run `paster setup-app opencore.ini#tasktracker` or similar on initial TaskTracker installation to set up the database.